CO2 Storage in Construction: Uncomfortable Truths That Investors Consistently Ignore. The Regulatory Framework Is Coming in 2028.

 • All three studies emphasize that without regulatory incentives—such as carbon pricing, incentives for verified long-term storage, new building codes, and targeted subsidies—carbon storage will remain a niche solution.

-3. Our conclusion: Regulatory action must and will come
+3. Our conclusion: A regulatory framework must and will be established

 The scientific evidence is clear.
 The technology and potential for CO₂ storage in buildings are already available.
 What is needed now is a clear regulatory framework to ensure that sustainable construction becomes the norm.

-Over the next few years, the EU will consistently implement regulatory measures to ensure that buildings serve as carbon sinks—exactly as investor logic dictates: By May 29, 2026, member states must transpose the revised Energy Performance of Buildings Directive (EPBD) into national law; Starting in 2028 (large new buildings) and 2030 (all new buildings), the calculation and disclosure of whole-life carbon emissions (including embodied carbon and CO₂ storage capacity) will be mandatory in energy performance certificates—and will be directly linked to the Carbon Removal Certification Framework (CRCF).
-Its methodology for “carbon storage in bio-based construction products” (wood, straw, biochar, etc.) is expected in 2026 (Q4), making certified long-term storage tradable and giving it real market value for the first time.
+Over the next few years, the EU will consistently implement regulatory measures to promote buildings as carbon sinks—exactly as investor logic dictates: By May 29, 2026, member states must transpose the revised Energy Performance of Buildings Directive (EPBD) into national law; Starting in 2028 (large new buildings) and 2030 (all new buildings), the calculation and disclosure of whole-life carbon emissions (including embodied carbon and CO₂ storage capacity) will be mandatory in energy performance certificates—and will be directly linked to the Carbon Removal Certification Framework (CRCF).
+Its methodology for “carbon storage in bio-based construction products” (wood, straw, biochar, etc.) is expected in 2026 (Q4) and will, for the first time, give certified long-term storage real market value.
+Carbon Standard International and Openly AG have been developing a standard for this since 2022 and have implemented it with myclimate (more information here).
+Live link to the public registry

 The CO₂ pricing mechanism for buildings via ETS2 will take effect in 2028.
 ETS2 is the regulatory tool that, while it does not (yet) directly reward stored CO₂, finally imposes financial penalties on operational emissions from buildings—thereby breaking precisely the short-term return logic we have described.
 Starting in 2028, CO₂ will no longer be a “nice-to-have” on heating bills, but a hard cash flow factor.